 But, what about Carlos Munoz.
 He’s signed a deal to race with Andretti in a one-off effort.
 In five Indy 500 starts Munoz has four top 10 finishes, two of which runner-ups.
 Plus, Andretti Autosport has won the last two ‘500’s and three of the last four overall.

 Also there’s this, since 2013, there’s been five Indy 500’s, Munoz and Castroneves have finished second in four of them.

 They have what it takes.

-Danica Patrick is also wanting to end her career next May at Indy.
-Like Montoya, she doesn’t have anything signed just yet, but we know anyone would take her.
-In seven Indy 500 starts, she has six top 10 finishes.
+Danica Patrick is also going to end her career next May at Indy.
+While her “official” announcement hasn’t been made yet, it’s known that she will race for Ed Carpenter Racing.
+That’s a team that will realistically give her a shot to win too.
+Plus, in seven Indy 500 starts, Patrick has six top 10 finishes.
 This is easily her best track and with her wanting to end her career on top, a solid ride could give that to her.